jklust/gamdpy/README.md

 ### 2. Interactions
 A function (or kernel) that takes a configuration as input and computes forces and other properties as requested during its construction (make_interactions()).
 The interaction function/kernel is responsible for keeping any internal datastructures up to date (in particular: nblist).
 - pairpotential (parameters, nblist, ...)
+- fixed interactions (interactions known beforehand):
-- fixed interactions: bonds (angles, dihedrals to be implemented)
+  - bonds (angles, dihedrals to be implemented)
+  - planar interactions: smooth walls, gravity, electric fields, ...
+  - point interactions, e.g. tethering (to be implemented)

 ### 4. Evaluator
 Takes a configuration and an interactions function/kernel, and evaluates properties as specified at its construction (make_evaluator)